blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 > Britain established Christian missionaries, schools and hospitals in India with better services.
 > These private hospitals could've shared their profits to help bring up the standards of other government hospitals, but they chose not to.
 > UK also funds India a lot as business investments.

+> About Christians:
+> My dad told me how he knew a Christian who would always go to the Church and confess his misdeeds every weekend.
+But after the confession, he would feel cleared of his sins, and he'd think to himself that now he's earned the right to sin again for the weekend.

 - The Rise of Jewish Capitalism under Catholic Persecution
 - Edict of Expulsion 1290